 Anyone running a legitimate business enterprise should never combine personal and business expenses.
 Intermingling them would result in a situation where it is nearly impossible to track and claim your business expenses as deductions from the business income.

-To ensure that commingling is avoided, a lawyer needs to keep separate accounts for the legal practice and for personal finances.
+To ensure that commingling is avoided, a lawyer must keep separate accounts for the legal practice and personal finances.
 With bookkeeping, transactions that are directly related to the law practice can be tracked and be prepared easily for end period balances and tax filing computation

 2. Losing track of business expenses

 With a professional bookkeeper, lawyers are assured of detailed and chronological recording.
-Thus, there is no longer a need for lawyers to acquaint themselves with the basic accounting principles, the concept of debit and credit, and deal with the intricacies of numbers.
+Thus, lawyers no longer need to acquaint themselves with the basic accounting principles, the concept of debit and credit, and deal with the intricacies of numbers.

 3. Making Journal Entry Mistakes

 One mistake in a lawyer’s book of accounts can cause a series of errors that may lead to unbalanced financial statements.
-It is thus important that in bookkeeping, the one doing the recording does not only double-check the entries but also understands the very essence of the double-entry method and the nature of the transactions.
+Thus, it is crucial that in bookkeeping, the one doing the recording does not only double-check the entries but also understands the essence of the double-entry method and the nature of the transactions.

 4. Messing Bank Reconciliation

-Before hiring a professional to help in maintaining a lawyer’s books, there are a couple of things that should be considered.
+Before hiring a professional to help maintain a lawyer’s books, a couple of things should be considered.
 Would it be better to hire an employee to do it or just pay a contractor for bookkeeping?
 How can data and information remain confidential if a contractor is a bookkeeper?

 How to find the right bookkeeper for you?

-You can also check the years of experience and the reputation of the service provider from its online presence and feedback from the customers.
-You can also scour all over social media for reputable bookkeeping services in your locality.
+You can also check the service provider’s years of experience and reputation from its online presence and customer feedback.
+You can also scour social media for reputable bookkeeping services in your locality.

 Solid bookkeeping service from Davao Accountants

 Our bookkeeping and accounting services are both innovative and abreast with technological advancements.
-But more than the use of the latest accounting and bookkeeping software, our bookkeepers are seasoned and skilled, who are dedicated to keeping track of your transactions and more than ready to provide you with the most updated snapshot of your legal practice.
+But more than using the latest accounting and bookkeeping software, our bookkeepers are seasoned and skilled, dedicated to keeping track of your transactions, and more than ready to provide you with the most updated snapshot of your legal practice.